DanielLove-web/DanielLove-web/README.md

 ## Hi there 👋

+This space is designed to guide educators through the 3-2-1 Reflection activity, a powerful tool for consolidating learning.
+Educators will reflect on a lesson by identifying three things they learned, two questions they have, and one way they can apply their new knowledge.
+The AI will provide personalized feedback to refine their reflections, ensuring they get the most out of their learning experience.

 <!--
 **DanielLove-web/DanielLove-web** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.